cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -geo -ve f46

 # Truncating a large word acceptor

- A word is defined by the sequence of states of a word acceptor that accepts it.
-If we let M be the maximum state value from this defining set of states then we can restrict  words by specifying that their maximum state values are no more than a specified value N.
-Specifically, we make a call to,  gpcheckx -s N. The word acceptor is truncating by treating all states above N as fail states.
+If a word acceptor, W, consists of M states, we can truncate it to smaller number, N,  of states by treating all states above N as fail states.
+We specify this by the -s N switch.

 # Using diagonals to build a 'small' and possibly correct word acceptor.
 It has been observed that, in many cases, the complete